AlexanderMarkTaberner/CalculatorChallenge/readme.md

 Open the solution file in the root of the project called "CalculatorChallenge.sln" And follow the steps inside visual studio to build and run the console application.

-Alternatively you can user powershell to build the project:
+Alternatively you can use powershell to build the project:

 ```Powershell
 dotnet build .\CalculatorChallenge.sln